szager-chromium/rr/Usage.md

 `TMPDIR`: rr needs plenty of space for temporary files, in a filesystem that is *not* mounted `noexec`.
 So if `/tmp` is mounted `noexec` on your system, set `TMPDIR` to a directory in a different filesystem.

+`RR_TMPDIR`: rr uses this instead of `TMPDIR` if it's set.
+Use this to give rr a different TMPDIR than the program you're recording.

 `_RR_TRACE_DIR`: set this to the directory where traces will be recorded.
 Defaults to `$HOME/.local/share/rr` for new users.
 If `$HOME/.rr` exists (e.g. after you used rr < 4.0.1), it is used instead. rr also respects [`$XDG_DATA_HOME`](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) environment variable if it's set.

 `RR_LOG`: set `RR_LOG=<module>` to enable full logging of a specific rr module (source file name minus directories and suffix, e.g. `Task`), or `RR_LOG=all` to enable all logging.